marczuo/disputationes/posts/2018-05-03-on-comets-and-revolutions.md

 ---
-title: On Comets and Revolutions
+title: A Tale of Comets, Fantasy and Revolutions
 author: Marc Zuo
 tags: philosophy, theatre, politics
 ---